Tasty Planet

-Tasty Planet is a top-down and side-scroller video game franchise developed by Vancouver-based studio Dingo Games and published by Delaware-based PlayFirst and Dingo Games for Windows, Macintosh, Linux, iOS, and Android.
+Tasty Planet is a top-down and side-scroller video game series developed by Vancouver-based studio Dingo Games and published by Delaware-based PlayFirst and Dingo Games for Windows, Macintosh, Linux, iOS, and Android.

 The games are focused on the evolution of an array of characters, notably the prototype bathroom cleaner or nanotechnology experiment, the "Grey Goo", which is based on the hypothetical doomsday scenario of the same name.
 Each game is divided into levels, following a controllable character that can eat anything smaller than itself, constantly growing in size every time it eats.
 Levels are grouped into different "chapters" that feature different entities and environments, such as parks, cities, the ocean, outer space, and in some cases different playable characters and storylines.
 The plot is also serialized through comic strips that appear at the beginning and end of some levels, explaining the background of the protagonists and in some cases connecting different chapters together.

 Gameplay

-The games stars a cast of protagonists that gradually grow as they eat entities and objects around them.
+The games star a cast of protagonists that gradually grow as they eat entities and objects around them.
 The player controls and navigates the protagonist using their finger, pointing device, or by tilting their screen.
 The main objective of the games is to grow to a specified size that is tracked on a bar on the top-left corner of the screen.
 Gaining size is done by eating entities or objects that are smaller than the protagonist by coming into contact with them, and avoiding those that would harm it, which are usually larger.
 Touching a damaging item or entity removes a small bit of matter from the protagonist.
 In certain challenge levels, touching a single harmful object results in immediate death.
 The first two games have timed levels that award medals for being completed quickly.